 In summary we studied threshold networks with Boolean node states that are biologically more plausible than current Boolean and threshold networks and which are simpler than the recently introduced networks with bistable threshold nodes \cite{Li:2004,Davidich:2008}.
-A major observation is that activity of the nodes depends on connectivity which also renders critical properties of the networks activity-dependent, as found earlier for random threshold networks with bistable nodes \cite{Szejka:2008}.
+A major observation is that the activity of the nodes depends on connectivity, which also renders critical properties of the networks activity-dependent, as found earlier for random threshold networks with bistable nodes \cite{Szejka:2008}.
 We extend the annealed approximation to correct for these effects and find connectivity $K_c=2.0$ and vanishing activity at the critical point in the thermodynamic limit.

 Going beyond the statistics of random network ensembles, also real biological circuits can be implemented with great ease using the threshold networks defined here.
-We successfully reproduced the dynamical trajectory of the budding yeast cell cycle network as implemented with bistable threshold functions in \cite{Li:2004}, as well as for the corresponding network in fission yeast \cite{Davidich:2008}. \footnote{For this we replace self-degrading nodes with regular nodes of our model, represent the bistable nodes by a regular node plus a positive self-interaction, and set the thresholds accordingly.}
+We successfully reproduced the dynamical trajectory of the budding yeast cell cycle network as implemented with bistable threshold functions in \cite{Li:2004}, as well as for the corresponding network in fission yeast \cite{Davidich:2008}, with only minor changes in the network.

 To conclude, let us remind ourselves of the original idea of using random Boolean networks for characterizing typical properties of biological networks \cite{Kauffman:1969}.
 In 1969, using random Boolean networks as a null model for genetic networks was a logical approach, given our complete ignorance of the circuitry of genetic networks at that time.
 Thus the best guess was to treat all possible Boolean rules as equally probable.
-Today, however, we have much more details knowledge about certain properties of genetic networks and, therefore, about more realistic ensembles of random networks.
+Today, however, we have much more detailed knowledge about certain properties of genetic networks and, therefore, about more realistic ensembles of random networks.
 A biologically motivated and carefully defined threshold network, as attempted in this paper, may provide a more suited null model for the particular properties of biological networks than random Boolean networks with equally distributed Boolean functions.